viranch/docker-tv/README.md

   - The Transmission web interface
   - Web view of the downloads directory (hosted by Apache).
 - A daily cron job that looks for new episodes from the RSS link provided in run command.
-- [MiniDLNA](http://sourceforge.net/projects/minidlna/) media streaming server, which streams the download directory; so anything downloaded with torrents is readily available for streaming to a TV or any UPnP/DLNA client (eg, VLC Media Player).

 ### Customizing